akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Postprocessing.md

 1. **File Handling**

-    2  - It shows the files you have opened and also downstream pipelines (will be explained later).
-This means we can load multiple files
+    2  - This is pipeline browser which displays the files you have opened and their downstream pipelines (will be explained later)
     1  - The files that are currently visualized will have the eye icon enabled
-    8  - Layout selection.
-For each layout, multiple visualization options are available, such as render view and spreadsheet
+    8  - Layout management and creation.
+Here Multiple layouts shall be managed.
+New layouts are created on clicking the '+' icon.
+While creating new layouts, multiple options are available, such as render view and spreadsheet (will display nodal and elemental variables in spreadsheet form)
-    12 - Multiple adjacent screens for viewing models
+    12 - Using this you can open multiple adjacent screens for viewing models

-2. **Viewing tools**
+2. **Viewing Tools**

-    11 - Predefined visual orientation options
+    11 - Here, predefined visual orientation options shall be selected
-    7  - Different model rendering options like surface, surface with edges, etc. Here Surface LIC will be usefull rendering.
+    7  - Here, different model rendering options like surface, surface with edges, etc shall be selected.
+In this, Surface LIC will be useful rendering.
 Apply it on sliced surfaces for smoother handling.
-    10 - Select Hover Points/Shells and Hover over model to see the elemental or nodal values like Velocity or Pressure
+    10 - Select this Hover Points/Shells and Hover over model to see the elemental or nodal values like Velocity or Pressure

 3. **Visualization Variables**

-    5  - Variables such as PRESSURE, VELOCITY, and others, which you have defined in the output process of the project parameters file in Kratos, shall be selected for visuvalization
+    5  - Variables such as PRESSURE, VELOCITY, and others, which you have defined in the output process of the project parameters file in Kratos, shall be selected here for visualization
     6  - Specify the direction of a vector variable.
-If the selected variable is not a vector, then the option will not be available, like for PRESSURE
+If the selected variable is not a vector, then the option will not be enabled, like for PRESSURE
     4  - 1.
-Manual setting of the Visualization coloring scale.
+Manual modification to the visualization coloring scale
 &nbsp;&nbsp;&nbsp; - 2.
-Automatic recalculation of the Visualization coloring scale based on entire time step values.
+Automatic recalculation of the visualization coloring scale based on entire time step values
 &nbsp;&nbsp;&nbsp; - 3.
-Automatic recalculation of the Visualization coloring scale based on present time step values.
+Automatic recalculation of the visualization coloring scale based on present time step values
-    9  - Select the time step that you want to visualize.
-Here, also note that although the simulation ran for many steps, only for the time step that you have specified in the project parameters, results will be written
+    9  - Select the time step that you want to visualize

-4. **Useful Tools**
+4. **Other Useful Tools**

-    3  - In filters, multiple Visualization tools can be selected.
+    3  - In filters, multiple visualization tools can be selected.
 Useful tools are explained in next section
-    13 - For each tool, a separate properties box will be created where you can alter visualizing options
+    14 - For each tool, a separate properties panel will be created where you can alter visualizing options
-    14 - Opacity is an important property to adjust for the main file properties where you can use it for a 3D volume to visualize inner objects
+    13 - Opacity is an important property to adjust for the 3D fluid domain where you can adjust it to visualize inner objects

-### 2.2 Useful tools and settings in Paraview
+### 2.2 Useful filtering tools and settings in Paraview

 1. **ParaView → Edit → Settings → General**, search for “Cache” and tick “Cache Geometry For Animation” to speed up picture creation for animation.

 2. **Animations:**
-  - Using save animation will create standalone JPG or PNG pictures for the results above.
+  - Using File → Save animation, you can create standalone JPG or PNG pictures for the results above.
   - Merge pictures into: GIF with the software of your choice **or/also** any video format with the software of your choice.

 3. **Filtering Tools:**
-Go to ParaView → Filters → Alphabetical, you would see a filters similar to figure below.
-Select the necessary filter (In this figure useful filtering tools are marked).
-The filter will appear in the pipeline browser with its properties below it.
+Go to ParaView → Filters → Alphabetical, you would see the filters similar to figure below.
+Select the necessary filter (In this figure useful filtering tools are marked), which will appear in the downstream pipeline.
+Each filter will have a seperate properties panel which can been seen below pipeline browser.

 ![Paraview_Filtering_Tools](../../../../images/WindEngineering/Paraview_Filtering_Tools.png)

 - **3.1 Slice & Clip:**
     - This shall used in cases to slice out a specific part of the fluid domain
-    - In the properties,
+    - In the properties panel,
     -- Mention Slice type - Plane, box, etc
     -- Set the dimensions of Plane/Box
-    -- Select/Unselect the Show Plane and
+    -- Select/Unselect the Show Plane
-    - Slice & Clip are sligtly different, which you would notice the difference when using it
+    - Slice & Clip are slightly different, which you would notice the difference when using it

 - **3.2 Glyph:**
-    - Glyph is a form of Vector Visuvalisation
+    - Glyph is a form of vector visuvalisation
-    - In the properties, modify the varibale and scale factor as needed
+    - In the properties panel, modify the variable and scale factor as needed

 - **3.3 Stream Tracer:**
     - Stream Tracer is used to generate streamlines of the flow
-    - In the properties, important parameters to set are  Line Parameters(Stream lines will be generated across it), Maximum Streamline length and Resolution
+    - In the properties panel, important parameters to set are  line parameters (Stream lines will be generated across this line), maximum streamline length and resolution

 - **3.4 Plot Over Line:**
-    - Plots a selected variable across the space (Line Parameters given in properties)
+    - Use this to Plot a variable like VELOCITY, over a line in the 3D Fluid Domain (Specify the line parameters in the properties panel)

 - **3.5 Contour:**
     - Creates contour of selected variable
 - **3.6 Gradient:**
-    - Caluclates gradient, Q Criterion.
-This is used for visuvalising vortexes.
-This can be visuvalised with Contour.
+    - This calculates gradient, Q Criterion (it is used for visualizing vortexes).
+The calulated parameters can be visuvalised by creating a downstream filter with Contour.
+In the contour properties panel, set Q-values range of 0.2 - 0.01 1/s.
+[Reference link](https://discourse.paraview.org/t/qcriterion-in-paraview/2355)

 4. **Notes**
   - For Pressure in Structural model part, same principles regarding creating slices and visualization as with the velocity